Luke 4:16 says,

 pointing forward to Christ (Col. 2:16-17; Heb.
 8:5; 9:9; 10:1).
 Now that He

-There is no reason to keep the shadow.
+has come, there is no reason to keep the shadow.
 John 8:12

 says, “Again Jesus spoke to them,